CycloneDX/sbom-utility/README.md

 <h5><img alt="New!" src="docs/new-3d.png" align="left" width="100" height="100" style="height: 8em; width:8em; vertical-align: middle;"></h5>

- **Custom JSON Validation**</br>Don't want to create custom CycloneDX schemas to enforce your requirements on the structure, fields, values and more?
+ **Custom JSON Validation**</br>Don't want to create custom CycloneDX and SPDX schemas to enforce your BOM requirements on the structure, fields, values and more?
 Good news!
-Now you can add your own custom validation of BOM content using the new `--custom-config` flag on the `validate` command!
+Now you can add your own custom validation of BOM content using the new `--custom` flag on the `validate` command!

-- Learn how to use this long-awaited, **experimental** feature by reading the [Custom validation examples](custom-examples.md) page.
+- Learn how to use this long-awaited, **experimental** feature by reading the [Custom validation examples](docs/custom-examples.md) page.

 ---